-Sheri Schmidt’s husband suffers a massive stroke before their non-refundable flight to Brazil.
-Because she didn’t purchase trip insurance, JustFly informs her that a refund is not possible and that there will be hefty change fees associated with these tickets.
+Sheri Schmidt’s husband suffers a massive stroke before their nonrefundable flight to Brazil.
+Unfortunately, she didn’t purchase a trip insurance policy.
+JustFly informs her that a refund is not possible and that there will be hefty change fees associated with these tickets.
 But hold on — could her Chase credit card provide an answer to this problem?
 “Didn’t buy a trip insurance policy?
 Chase might have you covered”

 You could almost hear a collective groan from the traveling public last week when United Airlines CEO Oscar Munoz promised a congressional hearing that his airline would “do better” in the wake of the David Dao dragging incident.

 Better than what, exactly?
 “How to make United Airlines keep its promises”

 Kathleen Anderson books airline tickets through a site called Bravofly.
 Or so she thinks.
 When the flights are never confirmed, she goes looking for a refund — and we try to help.
 “Hey Bravofly, what happened to my United booking?”

 Although we almost never get involved in loyalty program cases, Nancy Taylor’s was an exception.
 And even though we tried to help, our advocacy team came up empty-handed.
 “Hey United, where are my 180,000 frequent flier miles?”

 United’s frequent flier program, MileagePlus, promises “the best combination of service and rewards for frequent travelers.”

 But Thomas Williams says he got neither when he tried to use his hard-earned miles for a flight from Boston to San Francisco.

 “Even more funny airline math on this downgrade, but is there a solution?”